 The objective of the coordination meeting was to take stock of phase I of the project and guide the new phase of execution

-The Rural Action Unit of the Civil Guard hosted at its Logroño headquarters a seminar of coordinators of the Project “Groupes d’Action Rapides – Surveillance et Intervention au Sahel” (GAR-SI SAHEL).
+The Rural Action Unit of the Guardia Civil hosted at its Logroño headquarters a seminar of coordinators of the Project “Groupes d’Action Rapides – Surveillance et Intervention au Sahel” (GAR-SI SAHEL).